kohkimakimoto/essh/README.md

 This is an advanced topic.
 For more information on Drivers, see the [Drivers](#drivers) section.

+### Next Steps

+In the [Getting Started](#getting-started) guide.
+I have explained the basic features of Essh.
+If you want to get in-depth information about Essh, proceed to next section.

 ## Configuration Files

 Essh configuration is written in [Lua](https://www.lua.org/).
 In the configuration files, you can also use DSL syntax that is more human-readable.
 Here is an example: